 McIntosh is a tiny town located in the state of Alabama.
 With a population of 199 people and just one neighborhood, McIntosh is the 380th largest community in Alabama.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, McIntosh is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+McIntosh is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, McIntosh is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in McIntosh who work in office and administrative support (45.28%), food service (12.26%), and healthcare (9.43%).

-Being a small town, McIntosh does not have a public transit system used by locals to get to and from work.
+McIntosh is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in McIntosh in 2022 was $27,484, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,936 for a family of four.